 If you default on your student loan, money may be withheld from your paycheck and paid to your lender on your behalf.

 Requirements that must be met by all students seeking to complete any degree and/or certificate program.

 - Grace Period

 A time period during which the borrower is not required to begin repaying their student loans.
 This period will begin if the borrower graduates or drops below half-time enrollment.
-The grace period is six months long for Stafford loan borrowers.
+The grace period is six months long for Direct loan borrowers.
 PLUS loan borrowers do not have a grace period.

 - Grade Point Average (GPA)

 Calculated by using the final grade point value received in each course and the number of attempted credits.

 A repayment schedule where the monthly payments are smaller at the start of the repayment period and become larger later on.